Steigner/RM1_ROS/README.md

 ## Run
 One bash script from the RM1_Server repository is implemented within the whole application.
 However, everything can be run in individual terminals:
+But don't forget that you must also have the **RM1_Server** repository for proper functionality!!!
+This is just a guide on how to run each part.

 **Gazebo sim**
 ```console